mcraiha/spine-unity-docs/Attachments-and-AttachmentTools.md

 ### renderableAttachment.SetRegion
 Sets the AtlasRegion of a renderable attachment.
 This is useful when pulling AtlasRegions from other atlases, or creating new AtlasRegions from other sources.

+// TODO: Link to article about PMA.
+For now: http://esotericsoftware.com/forum/Premultiply-Alpha-3132